Last updated 7 January 2021 at 4pm

 We understand that applicants and offer holders may have concerns about the ongoing coronavirus (covid-19) situation and your plans to study with us at Leeds.

-We'll continue to make updates on this page and in our Frequently Asked Questions below.
+We will continue to make updates on this page and in our Frequently Asked Questions that follow.

 Safety and wellbeing

-What safety measures will be in place when I arrive on campus?
+What safety measures are in place when I arrive on campus?

-We are working hard to ensure that the campus is a safe and welcoming environment for you when you arrive.
+We are working hard to ensure that the campus is a safe and welcoming environment.
 Your personal safety is our top priority, and we are putting appropriate safety and hygiene measures in place.
-Read more information about safety on campus on our coronavirus website.
+We have prepared detailed information about safety on campus on our coronavirus website.